ojensen5115/pw/readme.md

 ## TODO

-- have password generation prompt to save it as a new credential or edit an existing one.
+- tab completion for editing an existing credential after password generation.
 - consider moving away from bundled sqlite -- unless you have thousands of passwords, it's probably more efficient to just grep a flat textfile than do queries on indexes.